apple/swift-async-algorithms/Guides/Validation.md

 }
 ```

 The progression of the input sequence can be derived from the `$0.inputs[0]`.
 This is an `AsyncSequence` with the `Element` type of `String` which at the given input emits an `"a"` at tick 0, a `"b"` at tick 3, a `"c"` at tick 6 and a finish event at tick 10.
 The output of the middle expression `$0.inputs[0].map { item in await Task { item.capitalized }.value }` is expected to emit an `"A"` at tick 0, a `"B"` at tick 3, a `"C"` at tick 6 and a finish event at tick 10.

-However careful readers may immediately recognize that the `map` function is asynchronous and schedules work on a separate task.
-Normally this would pose a distinct hazard at deterministic testing for timing of events, however the `validate` utilizes a specialized hook into the Swift concurrency runtime to schedule the events stepwise and deterministically.
-This works in a two-fold manner; first it uses a custom `Clock` to schedule events, but also ties that clock into a task driver that ensures enqueued jobs are executed in lock step with that clock.
+Careful readers may immediately recognize that the `map` function is asynchronous and schedules work on a separate task.
+Normally, this would pose a distinct hazard to deterministic testing for timing of events.
+However, the `validate` utilizes a specialized hook into the Swift concurrency runtime to schedule the events stepwise and deterministically.
+This works in a two-fold manner: first, it uses a custom `Clock` to schedule events.
+Second, it ties that clock into a task driver that ensures enqueued jobs are executed in lockstep with that clock.

 The underpinnings to make that work are the actual `AsyncSequenceValidationDiagram` subsystem.
-The XCTest interface does offer a considerably more simple surface area so the diagrams, for approachability, will be broken down into a few key sections.
+The `XCTest` interface does offer a considerably more simple surface area so the diagrams will be broken down into a few key sections for approachability.
 Those sections are the result builder, the diagram clock, the inputs, themes, and expectations/tests.

 ### Result Builder

 The result builder syntax allows for simple and concise diagrams to be built.
-Those diagrams can come in a few forms, ranging from no inputs to three inputs (it is worth noting the implementation is not limited to just three inputs and can easily be expanded to more as we deem it needed).
-The builder itself uses the multiple parameter build block functions to ensure the proper ordering if inputs, tested sequences, and outputs.
+Those diagrams can come in a few forms, ranging from no inputs to three inputs.
+It is worth noting the implementation is not limited to just three inputs and can easily be expanded to more as we deem it needed.
+The builder itself uses the multiple parameter build block functions to ensure the proper ordering of inputs, tested sequences, and outputs.

 ```swift
 @resultBuilder